-To avoid misunderstandings and disappointment, please read our goat reservation process and other terms of sale information before reserving a baby goat from Antiquity Oaks.
+To avoid misunderstandings and disappointment, please read our goat reservation process and other terms of sale information before reserving a goat from Antiquity Oaks.

 Find our Kidding Schedule on the Home page.